 Double boots are good for the ascent of Mt Elbrus but are not generally suitable for the other parts of the trip.
-Bringing of 2 pear of boots would be ideal: trekking boots for the trekking part and warm climbing boots for climbing.
+Bringing two pairs of boots would be ideal: trekking boots for the trekking part and warm climbing boots for climbing.
 Good solid mountaineering boots of a type, similar to Scarpa Manta or Zimberlan Mountain Lite or Sportiva are the minimum required, provided they are used with Yeti gaiters as a protection against the cold.
 You have to be able put on at least 2 warm pear of socks.
 It is imperative that boots used on Elbrus be stiff enough to work well with crampons and that the crampons fit snugly to the boots.
 No technical climbing is involved, although you will encounter some steep sections, walking crampons suffice.
 Thick wool socks provide cushioning and reduce the risk of blisters through dampness.
 Two pairs of socks, the inner pair of loop-stitch knit, can be very effective.

 A selection of the most suitable socks will not only add immeasurably to your overall well-being on trek, but more essentially protect your feet with proper cushioning and padding.
 You will need two or three pairs of outer socks; this will ensure that you will always have a fresh pair to wear.

 You should bring a rucksack of about 35-40 litres capacity in which to carry your day's personal belongings like your waterproof, an extra jacket, water bottle(s).
 Try not to carry too much to reduce your enjoyment of the trip.
 This also can be used as a day sack on the climb up Elbrus.
 It should still be strong and with a waist belt for good distribution of weight during the hardest day of the trip.

 All communal camping equipment and food is transported by vehicles.
 There are facilities for you to leave unnecessary items at the hotel while on the camping sections and Elbrus.